javacc/javacc-8/docs/faq.md

 }
 ```

-The previous example also illustrates a subtle behavioural difference between using lexical states and performing the same task with a single, apparently equivalent, regular expression.
+The previous example also illustrates a subtle behavioral difference between using lexical states and performing the same task with a single, apparently equivalent, regular expression.

 Consider tokenizing the C statement: